by Linda-Ann Stewart

 The Universe loves and approves of me as I am.
 I accept my true worth.
 It’s safe to let go of old concepts that aren’t true of who I am.
 I now acknowledge the things that I do that are good and right.
 People like me, and I accept that I am likeable.
 I now shift my self-image to reflect the person I want to be.

 Watch the Monthly Mindset Coaching Tip Video, Meditation to Improve Your Self-Image, that was inspired by this article.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.